 Once COVID hit in 2020 work really slowed down for me.
 I was starting to feel really anxious being home all the time and I didn’t have much work to do.
 I made the decision to sign on as a travel nurse again at Providence Little Company of Mary in the ICU.
 I was definitely nervous to step back into the ICU, especially during a pandemic and put my health at risk, but excited to be reunited with my old coworkers.

-Currently I am still on contract with Providence.
-My contract initially was for 4 weeks and it’s turned into 7 months.
-I have a much different attitude being back this time around.
-I’m so grateful to have a job again and to be surrounded by a good group of people.
-I do plan on staying in nursing after my contract, but I still haven’t decided what my ultimate goal with nursing is.
+I just finished my contract with Providence.
+My contract initially was for 4 weeks and it’s turned into 11 months.
+I’m so grateful that I had the opportunity to go back to my old job and to be surrounded by such a good group of people.

 Ok, now your turn, I want to hear your story.
 Where did you go to nursing school and what area of nursing do you work in?